O. J. Simpson (1947-2024)

 Public domain photo by Gerald Johnson

-Orenthal James Simpson was born July 9, 1947, in San Francisco, California.
-A troubled youth, poor grades and violent behavior kept Simpson from earning any college scholarship offers while attending high school.
-Simpson was highly recruited, however, after breaking several junior college records, and he would earn a scholarship to the University of Southern California.
+Athlete and actor Orenthal James (O.J.)
+Simpson was born July 9, 1947, in San Francisco, California.
+A troubled youth, poor grades, and violent behavior kept Simpson from earning any college scholarship offers while attending high school.
+Simpson was highly recruited, however, after breaking several junior college records, and he earned a scholarship to attend the University of Southern California (USC) where he played football.

 In his second season at USC, Simpson set NCAA records for rushing yards in a season (1709) and carries (355) on his way to winning the national championship.
 Simpson won the 1968 Heisman Trophy by the largest voting margin ever.

-On June 12, 1994, Simpson’s wife Nicole Brown Simpson and her friend Ronald Goldman were found murdered.
+On June 12, 1994, Simpson’s wife, Nicole Brown Simpson, and her friend Ronald Goldman were found murdered.
 Simpson emerged as a leading suspect.
-Five days later on June 17, approximately 95 million people worldwide watched live television footage of Simpson threatening suicide in a Ford Bronco SUV driven by his friend Al Cowlings while being pursued in a “low-speed” two hour chase by Los Angeles police.
+Five days later, on June 17, approximately 95 million people worldwide watched live television footage of Simpson threatening suicide in a Ford Bronco SUV driven by his friend Al Cowlings while being pursued in a “low-speed” two-hour chase by Los Angeles police.
 Simpson was arrested at his home and charged with both murders, to which he pleaded “Absolutely, positively, 100 percent not guilty” in what would become the most publicized trial of the 1990s.
-On October 3, 1995, Simpson was acquitted of both charges, although he was later found liable and required to pay 33.5 million dollars in compensatory and punitive damages.
+On October 3, 1995, Simpson was acquitted of both charges, although he was later found liable and required to pay 33.5 million dollars in compensatory and punitive damages to the victims’ families.

-Simpson ignited controversy again when in late 2006 he penned a book entitled If I Did It in which he described in detail how he would have murdered his wife and Goldman, along with a number of other people, if he were so inclined.
+Simpson ignited controversy again when, in late 2006, he penned a book entitled If I Did It in which he described in detail how he would have murdered his wife and Goldman, along with several other people, if he were so inclined.
 Fox Publishing, the scheduled publisher, terminated the controversial project following widespread public outrage over the book deal.